Study of the U.S. Institutes for Scholars

 Program Dates: Winter 2018

 The Study of the U.S. Institute on U.S. National Security Policymaking examines the foundations, formulation, and implementation of U.S. national security policy.
 Participants explore continuity and change in U.S. national security policy, examining how U.S. national security policy has dealt with specific areas of concern over time, for example nuclear proliferation, weapons of mass destruction, and combating international terror networks.
 Utilizing a multi-disciplinary approach, the program examines the various historical, geographic, economic, cultural, and political factors involved in setting U.S. national security policy.
-During the course of the academic program, participants will visit the Mid-Atlantic region; New York City; Philadelphia, PA; and Austin and San Antonio, TX.
+During the course of the academic program and one-week study tour, participants will visit several locations in the Mid-Atlantic region, New York City, Philadelphia, and Austin, and San Antonio, Texas.